 - a.
-Support the outlet conduit on firm material.
-The specifications must provide for the preparation of a stable foundation for the outlet conduit to avoid sagging, differential settlement, and/or spreading that could lead to damage to the conduit or separation of joints. - Seepage control must be considered when designing pipe bedding. - c.
-The use of washed aggregates is unsuitable bedding in dams, except near the downstream end of the conduit with appropriate filter protection.
+Support the outlet conduit, including conduit cradles and encasements, on firm material.
+The specifications must provide for the preparation of a stable foundation for the outlet conduit to avoid sagging, differential settlement, or spreading that could lead to damage to the conduit or separation of joints. - b.
+Seepage control must be considered when designing pipe bedding. - c.
+The use of washed aggregates is unsuitable bedding in dams, except near the downstream end of the conduit and with appropriate filter protection.